6thquake/react-material/docs/src/pages/guides/api/api.md

 # API Design Approach

-We have learned a lot regarding how people use Material-UI.
+We have learned a lot regarding how people use React-Material.
 The 1.x.x rewrite allowed us to completely rethink our component API.

 > API design is hard because you can make it seem simple but it's actually deceptively complex, or make it actually simple but seem complex.